 The staff we spoke with described a transparent culture which encouraged candour, openness and honesty.
-Staff said that they felt comfortable about raising concerns with the principal dentist or practice manager.
+Staff said that they felt comfortable about raising concerns with the principal dentist and the practice manager.
 They felt they were listened to and responded to when they did so.

 We found staff to be hard working, caring and committed to their work and overall there was a strong sense that staff worked together as a team.
-There was a system of yearly staff appraisals to support staff in carrying out their roles to a high standard.
-Notes from these appraisals also demonstrated that they identified staff's training and career goals.